fbpx

 Clogged drains are a familiar woe for homeowners – especially those looking to sell their home, causing inconvenience and potential damage if left unattended.
 The good news is that many drain blockages can be tackled with a bit of know-how and some simple tools.
-In this comprehensive guide, Lomond explore various methods on how to unclog a drain, offering practical solutions to keep the water flowing smoothly.
+In this comprehensive guide from our Glasgow Estate Agency team, Lomond explore various methods on how to unclog a drain, offering practical solutions to keep the water flowing smoothly.

 Signs of a Clogged Drain